William Fauvel: Career

-Apart from his time as a judge in Ireland, William seems to have lived mainly in York, where he was residing in 1327.
+Apart from his time serving as a judge in Ireland, William lived mainly in York, where he was residing in 1327.
 He served as a justice of the Court of Common Pleas (Ireland) from 1329 to about 1332, and then returned to England.
-He also served as a tax collector, and in 1332 he was employed by the Crown to levy a tax in Westmorland for an unspecified "Irish business".
-From his family's petition after his death it seems that he held substantial lands in Yorkshire, no doubt inherited from his father and grandfather.
+He served there as a tax collector, and in 1332 he was employed by the Crown to levy a tax in Westmorland for an unspecified "Irish business".
+From his family's petition after his death it seems that he held substantial lands in Yorkshire, probably inherited from his father and grandfather.

 He was back in York by the summer of 1334, when the Close Rolls record that he admitted to being indebted in a sum of 100 marks to Robert de Clifford, to be charged on his lands in default of repayment.
-Robert was probably Robert Clifford, 3rd Baron Clifford, whose principal seat was at Skipton.
+Robert de Clifford was probably Robert Clifford, 3rd Baron Clifford (died 1344), whose principal seat was at Skipton.

 Conviction for murder and death

 According to the Registers of the Archdiocese of York, he died in the Archbishop of York's prison, a convicted murderer, in 1339.
-He had been charged with assisting the killing of one Cheston Fish, described as an "approver", i.e a principal in, or accomplice to, a felony who turns Crown informer against his co-accused.
-Presumably Fauvel was one of those against whom Cheston was prepared to testify (he was in York gaol, probably awaiting trial, at the time of his killing).
+He had been charged with assisting in the killing of one Cheston Fish, who is described as an "approver", i.e. a person guilty of felony who turns Crown informer against his co-accused.
+Presumably Fauvel was one of those against whom Cheston was prepared to testify (Cheston was in York gaol, probably awaiting trial, at the time of his killing).
 The details of the felony of which Fauvel was suspected are not known.
-In that violent age, felony and murder were not uncommon among members of the ruling class.
+In that violent age, cases of felony and even murder were not uncommon among members of the ruling class.
 Some of those found guilty, like Fauvel himself, pleaded benefit of clergy, while others obtained a royal pardon.